 |Pomegranate||no||insects, especially honeybees|

-Perfect Plants does have several varieties of fruit trees that are self-pollinating and produce fruit without a second tree to pollinate the flowers.
+Perfect Plants does have several varieties of fruit trees for sale that are self-pollinating and produce fruit without a second tree to pollinate the flowers.

 - Arbequina Olive